Cursus honorum: Military service

-Prior to entering political life and the cursus honorum, a young man of senatorial rank was expected to serve around ten years of military duty.
+Prior to entering political life and the cursus honorum, a young man of senatorial rank was expected to serve around ten years of military duty for the Senate.
 The years of service were intended to be mandatory in order to qualify for political office.

 Advancement and honors would improve his political prospects, and a successful military career might culminate in the office of military tribune, to which 24 men were elected by the Tribal Assembly each year.
 The rank of military tribune is sometimes described as the first office of the cursus honorum.

 Quaestor

 The first official post was that of quaestor.
 Ever since the reforms of Sulla, candidates had to be at least 30 years old to hold the office.
 From the time of Augustus onwards, twenty quaestors served in the financial administration at Rome or as second-in-command to a governor in the provinces.
 They could also serve as the paymaster for a legion.